 South Crofty Mine Surface Galleries: South Crofty Mine had a long and distinguished career.
-When the mine closed in 1998 there had been nearly 400 years of almost continuous mining, this resulted in a property that was over 4.5km in length, over 3000ft deep with nearly 400 miles of passage.
+When the mine finally closed in 1998 there had been nearly 400 years of almost continuous mining.
+This resulted in a property that was over 4.5km in length, over 3000ft deep with nearly 400 miles of passage.

-In 2001 the mine and assets were purchased by Baseresult Ltd who planned to explore the sett with extensive diamond drilling and development above adit, gaining access from the Tuckingmill Decline.
-With favourable results from diamond drilling, a new company was formed in 2007 called Western United Mines Ltd with a vision to bring back metal production to Cornwall.
-Today the exploration is still going strong, a large amount of underground work has been completed and substantial backing has been received for the recommencement of mining production.
+During 2001 the mine was purchased by Baseresult Ltd who planned to explore the sett with extensive diamond drilling.
+Along with development above adit, gaining access from the Tuckingmill Decline.
+With favourable results from diamond drilling, a new company was formed in 2007 called Western United Mines to bring back metal production to Cornwall.
+A large amount of underground work was completed along with promised backing for the recommencement of mining production.

 Sadly in June 2013 the mine went into Administration.
 The mill site and many remains has now been demolished, the headframe has been restored and still stands proud.